MG 151 cannon: MG 151/20 specifications

+US derivatives (T17, T39, T51)

-During World War II the US Army produced the .60-caliber T17, a reverse-engineered copy of the German MG 151 chambered for an experimental anti-tank rifle round.
-A speculative order of 5,000 T17 guns was placed but only around 300 of them were built.
-However none saw service despite the availability of 6 million rounds of .60 caliber ammunition.
+During World War II, the US Army produced the 0.60-caliber T17, a reverse-engineered copy of the German MG 151 chambered for an experimental anti-tank rifle round.
+A speculative order of 5,000 T17 guns was placed, but only around 300 of them were built.
+However, none saw service despite the availability of 6 million rounds of .60 caliber ammunition.
 Almost one million rounds were fired during the T17 testing program.
 The main US version produced, the T17E3, was made by Frigidaire; it weighed 134 lb and had a rate of fire of only 600 rounds per minute.
 Further refinements led to the T39 and T51 versions, but these also did not enter service.

-Ammunition
+US ammunition

 A cartridge originally based on an armor-piercing round designed in 1939 for use with the experimental T1 and T1E1 anti-tank rifles.
 It was cancelled in 1944 when it became clear that modern tanks had armor too thick to penetrate with a heavy rifle cartridge.
-Developments showed that shaped-charged rifle grenades and rocket launchers were the future of infantry anti-tank weapons and the anti-tank rifle concept was abandoned.
+Developments showed that shaped-charged rifle grenades and rocket launchers were the future of infantry anti-tank weapons, and the anti-tank rifle concept was abandoned.

-Much like the British attempts to turn their stocks of obsolete .55 Boys anti-tank cartridges into a native-designed heavy machinegun cartridge, the .60-caliber cartridge was repurposed as an auto-cannon cartridge to succeed the older .50 Browning.
-The ammunition and the T17 cannon were produced from 1942 to 1946 but never proved a substantial improvement over the .50 Browning and the M2HB and M3 heavy machineguns.
-The cartridge was later shortened and necked-up to produce the 20x102mm Vulcan autocannon round.
+Much like the British attempts to turn their stocks of obsolete .55 Boys anti-tank cartridges into a native-designed heavy machine gun cartridge, the .60-caliber cartridge was repurposed as an autocannon cartridge to succeed the older .50 Browning.
+The ammunition and the T17 cannon were produced from 1942 to 1946 but never proved a substantial improvement over the .50 Browning and the M2HB and M3 heavy machine guns.
+The cartridge was later shortened and necked up to produce the 20×102mm Vulcan autocannon round.